Heatblur-Simulations/f-4e-manual/src/systems/nav_com/ins.md

 on the BDHI, the Navigation Selection Switch must be positioned in NAV COMP.

-The computer also provides confirmation of current LN-12 precision, using a pair of lights marked LAT and LONG, as well as the Variation Sync Meter.
+The computer also provides confirmation of current LN-12 precision, using a pair of lights (6) marked LAT and LONG, as well as the Variation Sync Meter (5).
 When these lamps are off, the current displayed position coordinates are within 1 1/2 arc minutes precision.
-Magnetic variation detected by way of the INS gyroscopes is compared against the manual performed prior to INS power-up via the Magnetic Variation Control knob, and displayed on the Variation Sync Meter.
+Magnetic variation detected by way of the INS gyroscopes is compared against the manual performed prior to INS power-up via the Magnetic Variation Control knob, and displayed on the Variation Sync Meter (5).
 This deviation can be corrected on the Magnetic Variation Control Knob to bring the sync to center.
 Although the magnetic variation control knob has no effect on the meter in air data mode, positive correction prior to INS loss increases the